gbs4ever/gbs4ever.github.io/_posts/2019-12-20-linkedin_and_metadata.markdown

-LinkedIn uses the [Open Graph protocol](https://ogp.me/)  So the one we need  to get  a preview image for our posts is
+LinkedIn uses the Open Graph protocol the one that is important so we get  a preview image for our posts is ,

 ```<meta property='og:image' content="//media.example.com/ 1234567.jpg"/>```

-Og stands for Open Graph which creates an object from the metadata tags.It can have many different attributes like title or image.
+Og stands for Open Graph which creates an object from the metadata tags.It can have many different attributes like title or image check out the docs [here](https://ogp.me/) .
 If you are not sure what the metadata of site will display LinkedIn has a great tool to [inspect the output](https://www.linkedin.com/post-inspector/).
 So just type in the URL you want to check, it will scrape that website’s Metadata and display it for you to see.

 <a href="https://imgur.com/A1hqSQB"><img src="https://i.imgur.com/A1hqSQB.png" title="source: imgur.com" /></a>
 <a href="https://imgur.com/5xYtTor"><img src="https://i.imgur.com/5xYtTor.png" title="source: imgur.com" /></a>